dfds/roadmap/RFCs/RFC 001 API Standards 1.0.md

 1. Sorting

 ### Responses
 A typical response consists of a set of headers and the body.
-All responses must be wrapped in a return envelope, both to carry additional metadata and to standardize on the return format.
+All responses must be wrapped in a return envelope, both to carry additional metadata and to standardise on the return format.

 [todo: note that the meta field is intended to carry paging, data version if any.
 This definition is not yet complete]